lyna0305/sentiment-analysis-movie-reviews/README.md

 ## Repository Contents

 - `All python code.ipynb`: Jupyter Notebook containing all the Python code for the project.
-- `NLP Coursework.pdf`: Final report detailing the analysis and findings.
+- `Report.pdf`: Final report detailing the analysis and findings.
 - `Supplementary Materials.pdf`: Supplementary material not included in the report.
 - `TFIDF_neg.pkl`: Pre-trained TF-IDF model with negation handling.
 - `vectorizer_neg.pkl`: Pre-trained vectorizer with negation handling.